 The Low Density Residential/Agricultural land use category encompasses the vast majority of the eastern segment of Town.
 Lands used for rural or low density residential uses, farming, forestry, and related industries define the majority of the Town's landscape.
 Although there are few remaining active farming operations in comparison to the past, large parcels of land classified as agriculture or vacant cover nearly 50% of the Town's total land area.
-The remaining farmlands and open spaces are integral to the identity of the Town.
-Higher density residential development interspersed with active farming operations can lead to nuisance concerns, increased costs for services and long-term impacts to environmental and scenic quality.
+The remaining farmlands and open spaces are integral to the identity operations can lead to nuisance concerns, increased costs for services and long-term impacts to environmental and scenic quality.
 The Town should carefully consider such long-term impacts of development in this area and encourage larger lot sizes as well as subdivision designs that cluster development to conserve large parcels for open space conservation and agriculture.